-NBA Rumors: Charles Barkley Explains Why Luke Walton Will Struggle Coaching LeBron James’ Lakers Next Season
+NBA Rumors: Charles Barkley Explains Why Luke Walton Will Struggle Coaching LeBron James Next Season

 After successfully acquiring LeBron James, the Lakers earned plenty of criticisms for signing four role players — JaVale McGee, Lance Stephenson, Rajon Rondo, and Michael Beasley — whose fit with their best player remains a big question mark.
 Like James, Rondo and Stephenson are ball-dominant players.

 Though they can ease the load on LeBron’s shoulders in terms of playmaking, both veterans don’t have a good reputation shooting from beyond the arc.
-Lakers Head Coach Luke Walton should figure out how their veteran players and young core can make themselves fit playing alongside the best player on the planet.
+Lakers Head Coach Luke Walton should figure out how their veteran players and young core can make themselves fit playing alongside James.

 The upcoming 2018-19 NBA season will undeniably be a big challenge for Luke Walton as the Lakers head coach since it will be the first season that they have a legitimate NBA superstar on their roster.
 However, Walton is already aware of the tough task he is about to face.
 When the Lakers signed James, Walton had meetings and asked for advice from LeBron’s former coaches like Erik Spoelstra and Tyronn Lue.
 Walton’s performance guiding the new-look Lakers is expected to determine his coaching future in Los Angeles.